Effective Field Theory Description of Light Dilaton: Introduction

 \section{Introduction}

 In the absence of direct evidence for new physics at the electroweak scale, interest in light scalar and pseudo-scalar bosons has grown significantly in recent years.
-These states arise naturally in many extensions of the Standard Model (SM) via spontaneous symmetry breaking and give rise to diverse, testable phenomenological signatures, motivating extensive theoretical and experimental efforts.
+Such states emerge naturally in various extensions of the Standard Model (SM) as pseudo-Nambu-Goldstone bosons (pNGBs) resulting from the spontaneous symmetry breaking.
+Their existence leads to diverse, testable phenomenological signatures, motivating extensive theoretical and experimental efforts.

 Axions and generic axion-like particles (ALPs) are the most prominent candidates for light pseudo-scalars beyond the SM.
-They emerge as pseudo-Nambu-Goldstone bosons (pNGBs) from the spontaneous breaking of approximate global $U(1)$ symmetries.
+They arise from the spontaneous breaking of approximate global $U(1)$ symmetries.
 The QCD axion was originally proposed within the Peccei-Quinn mechanism to resolve the strong CP problem in quantum chromodynamics (QCD)~\cite{Kim:2008hd,DiLuzio:2020wdo}.
 However, QCD axions with masses between~1~MeV and tens of GeV are strongly disfavored~\cite{Peccei:2006as,Turner:1989vc} due to the strict relation between their mass and decay constant.
 Consequently, attention has shifted towards generic ALPs, which are free from this constraint.
 Their low-energy effective field theories (EFTs) are well developed~\cite{Brivio:2017ije,Galda:2021hbr,Bauer:2020jbp}, and the corresponding renormalization group equations have been thoroughly studied~\cite{Chala:2020wvs,Bonilla:2021ufe}, providing a solid foundation for phenomenological analyses across a broad range of energy scales~\cite{Graham:2015ouw,Irastorza:2018dyq,Ertas:2020xcc}.
 Particular focus has been placed on the ultralight regime~\cite{Abel:2017rtm,ADMX:2018gho}, with masses $\lesssim$~eV, where ALPs are viable dark matter (DM) candidates.